Migration from Traditional Infrastructure

 Application retirement Remove legacy applications with limited business value Reduces migration scope, eliminates maintenance costs, simplifies portfolio Requires business stakeholder alignment, data archival strategy Low-value legacy applications, redundant systems, end-of-life software

-Gradual kodifiering of infrastruktur
+Gradual codification of infrastructure

 Team transition and competence development

-Skills development programs must prepare traditional systems administrators and network engineers for Architecture as Code-based workflows.
+Skills development programmes must prepare traditional systems administrators and network engineers for Architecture as Code-based workflows.
 Training curricula should encompass Infrastructure as Code tools, cloud platforms, DevOps practices and automation scripting for comprehensive capability development.

 Migration Assessment Automation